prakhar897/awesome-wordle/README.md

 [Redactle](https://redactle-unlimited.com/) - Wordle but you have to guess the complete wikipedia article.

 [Symble](https://www.symble.app/) -  When you guess, you see a sequence of 5 symbols overlaid onto an invisible version of the secret answer, without knowing which symbol means a letter is correctly placed/incorrectly placed in the answer or not in the answer.

+[TriviaV](https://triviav.com/) - Wordle but you have to answer 5 questions.

+[Waffle](https://wafflegame.net/) - Wordle but you have to create words horizontally and vertically.

 [Wordle](https://www.nytimes.com/games/wordle/index.html) - The OG